- email@example.com or 734-334-1311.

 How Elections WorkUnited States Presidential Elections - This covers information on the history of different elections, info on the voting process, and current stories on elections.

-PBS-By the People-Elections - Contains a glossary of election terms, information on parties, issues, and candidates.
+PBS-By the People-Elections - Contains a glossary of election terms, information on parties, issues,

 Elections and Voting-Subject Resource Guide - Tons of links, very well organized.